-We will use a number of tools which will allow us to also collect both qualitive and quantitative data from users.
-Card sorting tells us about the ways in which users organise themselves and the content categories required for a website.
-For example, the sitemap test allows us to assess the importance of a navigation system at several different levels.
+We will use a number of tools to collect both qualitative and quantitative data from users.
+For example, card sorting enables us to learn in which ways users would organise and name different categories from a website.
+This allows us to create the information architecture accordingly.
+On the other hand, a sitemap test allows us to assess the validity of a navigation system on several levels of depth.

 “Wireframing” means progressively building screens starting with structuring components and listing them bit by bit.
 We check each development stage in an iterative way, by getting the project team to sign it off and through user testing.